syncthing/docs/users/config.rst

 element:

 id
-    The folder ID, must be unique. (mandatory)
+    The folder ID, which must be unique. (mandatory)

 label
     The label of a folder is a human readable and descriptive local name.
 May